 Section 3.
-Facility Categorization Industrial User Classification
+Industrial User Classification

-When so directed by the District, each industrial user shall complete and submit to the District a facility classification questionnaire, on forms supplied by the District.
-The questionnaire shall be submitted to the District within 30 days of such industrial user's receipt of the form.
 Each industrial user is required to determine its user classification status on forms supplied by the District that shall be based on the user's wastewater discharge during normal daily operations and use of the District's sewage collection and treatment facilities.
 The submitted forms are subject to the District's approval and shall be submitted to the District prior to any discharge of process wastewater from the user's facility to any sewerage system under the District's jurisdiction.